 All those wishing to search and access SCC documents and data will need to create a new user account; previous eFile accounts were not transferred to the new CIS.
 Records can only be filed and changed online by authorized users – business entities and registered agents – to whom the SCC has issued PIN numbers.
 Registered agents have been issued PINs beginning with the letters “RA” and business entities have been issued corresponding PINs beginning with “BE.”
 Registering a new account requires users to select a username and password, enter a mailing and home address, and undergo identity verification through Experian, a third-party identity management database.

 Additional information from the SCC concerning this new system is available at the following links below:

-Should you need assistance in forming a business entity or should you or your business entity have any questions or concerns about these changes, please contact Peter Mellette, Nathan Mortier, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.
+Should you need assistance in forming a business entity or should you or your business entity have any questions or concerns about these changes, please contact Peter Mellette, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.